Essential Oils and Botanicals

 What Botanical Ingredients Are Most Likely to Cause a Skin Allergy?

 As you can see, there are numerous reactions to be aware of when using essential and botanical oils.
 When conducting your research on various products, here are a few ingredients to note as they are more likely to cause skin allergies:

-- Tea Tree Oil
+Tea Tree Oil

-A repeat open-application test (ROAT).
-Here, you rub the product on your forearm twice a day for a week to see if a rash occurs.
-I don’t recommend doing this with pure essential oil as it is too strong and you may actually cause a rash!
-Also note that you cannot trust a label on essential oils if it reads “natural.”
-After all, regulation and standardization of how the essential oils are made is difficult.
-Research indicates that, “essential oils are challenging to standardize because of the variable growing conditions, genetics, and harvesting of botanicals.”
-Marketers are also clever and can label a product as “natural” or “organic” to trick you into thinking the product is safe and natural.
-Green washing is common.
+A repeat open-application test involves rubbing the product on your forearm twice a day for a week to see if a rash occurs.
+I don’t recommend doing this with pure essential oil as it is too strong, and you may actually cause a rash!
+Also note that you cannot trust a label on essential oils even if it reads “pure" or natural.”
+Plants are complex and regulation and standardization of how the essential oils are made is difficult to control.
+Factors such as growing conditions, genetics, harvesting and distillation and/or processing all impact components of essential oils and botanicals.

 The Bottom Line on Botanical Ingredients and Essential OilsWhen it comes to using these products:

-- Choose wisely, limit overall exposure and use them at your own risk.
+- Choose wisely, limit overall exposure, and use them at your own risk.